timruffles/js-to-c/NOTES.md

 # Notes

+## 6 September 2018

+A lot of the standard library is likely best implemented in JS - so it'd be good to setup the ability to compile a prelude.
+That could be precompiled and linked into the program.

 ## 5 September 2018

 Read compiler warnings!
 Had 15 minutes of fun trying to work out why a pointer returning function was returning half a pointer.
 It was because I hadn't exposed its prototype in the header, so it was only returning an int's worth of space.